hanishkvc/prgs-sdr-kspecanal/README.rst

         # Then use max or raw to get the more practical view

         pltCompress raw <OR ELSE> pltCompress max

+        NOTE: Dont use pltCompress raw, if you are scanning a very large range like 100Mhz or more.
+Else pyplot will slow down.

         # U can also add scanRangeNonOverlap to the mix